 Welcome to American Ginseng: Local Knowledge, Global Roots.
-This site presents the stories of a wide variety of people with intimate knowledge of the harvest, cultivation, trade, medicinal use, and conservation of this fascinating plant.
-You can also add your own ginseng story here.
+This exhibition presents the stories of a wide variety of people with intimate knowledge of the harvest, cultivation, trade, medicinal use, and conservation of this fascinating plant.
+You can also add your own ginseng story.

 When Ed Daniels was a teenager, he dug wild ginseng from the West Virginia mountains for money.
 “If I wanted new school clothes, I dug ginseng and sold it.
 I bought my first car, a VW bug, with ginseng.”
 Although he had learned about ginseng from older relatives, “no one taught me [to be a good steward].
 Now I go back to some of those areas and ... the ginseng is dug out.”

 In the early 2000s, Ed and Carole began growing ginseng as forest farmers.
 In 2016, they began Shady Grove Botanicals after expanding their farming to more forest botanicals, such as elderberry, goldenseal, and blue and black cohosh.
 Carole aids Ed in planting, tending, and harvesting, and she also takes charge of promoting the business via social media.